Nicolas Madsen: Early years

-FC Midtjylland
+Midtjylland

 On 28 November 2018, 18-year old Madsen got his official debut for FC Midtjylland.
 Madsen started on the bench, but replaced Mayron George with 14 minutes left against Dalum IF in the Danish Cup.
 In September 2019, he got his Danish Superliga debut against Lyngby Boldklub.

 On 31 August 2021, Madsen was loaned out to Eredivisie club SC Heerenveen for the 2021-22 season.

 Westerlo

 After returning to Midtjylland from his loan spell, Madsen was sold to Belgian football; K.V.C.
 Westerlo confirmed on 20 July 2022, that Madsen had signed a deal until June 2026.

+Queens Park Rangers

+On 23 August 2024, Madsen signed for EFL Championship club Queens Park Rangers for an undisclosed fee.